retailcrm/api-client-php/README.md

 echo 'Customer ID: ' . $response->id;
 ```

-Creating a task for the user with specific email:
+Creating a task for the user with a specific email:

 ```php
 <?php